WayScience/Benchmarking_NF1_data/4_processing_features/README.md

 | CellProfiler | Cellpose | CellProfiler |
 | PyBaSiC | Cellpose | DeepProfiler |

 > Table 1.
-Detailing the softwares used for each part of the image-based analysis pipeline per method.
+Detailing the software used for each part of the image-based analysis pipeline per method.

 ## Pycytominer